 The library's community room is one of the few public spaces where local groups and organizations can meet and its closure due to the pandemic has left many local groups without recourse.
 The Children's Literacy Center's Peak Reader program was notably affected as the library had been its partnered operating space.
-The Palmer Divide Quiltmakers annual March display in the library's high rafters, walls, and display areas was unfortunately cut short as the library closed during the onset of the pandemic.

-Since all in-person programming has been canceled, the library district's shift to Take & Make kits has been well received by families eager to keep active during the pandemic.
 Our programming staff were glad to continue program participation virtually by assisting Services groups with their creative virtual programming.
-During this pandemic closure, the library was able to make good use of its space by rearranging its shelving areas, weed the collection, and deep clean.
+During the pandemic closure, the library was able to make good use of its space by rearranging its shelving areas, weed the collection, and deep clean.